DonateCareer CenterMy Account

 ACVP Maintenance of Certification

-Learn more about ACVP’s Maintenance of Certification program.
+Learn more about ACVP’s Maintenance of Certification (MOC) program.

-Designed to uphold excellence, MOC ensures diplomates earn 100 continuing education credits over 10 years—promoting creativity, cutting-edge skills, and accountability in veterinary pathology
+Designed to uphold excellence, MOC requires diplomates to earn at least 100 credits over 10 years — promoting creativity, cutting-edge skills, and accountability in veterinary pathology

 Maintenance of Certification Overview

-All ACVP Diplomates boarded in 2016 or thereafter must meet minimum Maintenance of Certification (MOC) standards over a 10-year period (in accordance with American Board of Veterinary Specialties guidelines).
-Diplomates certified prior to 2016 are not required to document professional activity to maintain certification but are encouraged to use the MOC portal for their personal tracking.
+All ACVP Diplomates boarded in 2016 or thereafter must meet Maintenance of Certification (MOC) standards over a 10-year period for continued certification (in accordance with American Board of Veterinary Specialties guidelines).
+Diplomates certified prior to 2016 are not required to document professional activity to maintain certification but are encouraged to use the MOC record in their ACVP account for personal tracking.

-ACVP MOC resources and the MOC portal are structured to enable Diplomates to self-report and manage professional activities and professional proficiency.
+ACVP MOC resources are structured to enable Diplomates to self-report and manage professional activities and professional proficiency.
 Diplomates log credits to document activities that help them maintain their skills and expertise.
-ACVP’s standards for maintenance include continuing education, scholarly activity in biomedical fields, maintenance of professional proficiency, and involvement in relevant professional societies.
-MOC is designed to protect the ideology that a Diplomate of ACVP can provide creativity and state-of-the-art support for advancements in medicine and research.
+ACVP’s standards for maintenance include continuing (1) education, (2) scholarly activity in biomedical fields, (3) maintenance of professional proficiency, and (4) professional organization activity that specifically contributes to maintenance of their own professional proficiency.
+MOC is designed to help ensure that Diplomates of ACVP maintain their skills and keep current with advances in veterinary medicine and research.
 Diplomates are reminded to comply with the ACVP Bylaws and AVMA Ethical Guidelines when reporting MOC activity.

 The MOC Policy Manual details all requirements.